Gabriello Chiabrera

 Gabriello Chiabrera ([ɡabriˈɛllo kjaˈbrɛːra]; 18 June 1552 – 14 October 1638) was an Italian poet, sometimes called the Italian Pindar.
 His "new metres and a Hellenic style enlarged the range of lyric forms available to later Italian poets."
+Chiabrera is routinely compared by Italian critics to his younger contemporary Giambattista Marino.

 Biography

+Early life and education

-Chiabrera was of patrician descent and born at Savona, a little town in the domain of the Genoese republic, 28 years after the birth of Pierre de Ronsard, with whom he has more in common than with the great Greek whose echo he sought to make himself.
-As he states in a pleasant fragment of autobiography prefixed to his works, where like Julius Caesar he speaks of himself in the third person, he was a posthumous child; he went to Rome at the age of nine, under the care of his uncle Giovanni.
-There he read with a private tutor, suffered severely from two fevers in succession, and was sent at last, for the sake of society, to the Jesuit College, where he remained till his 20th year, studying philosophy, as he says, "rather for occupation than for learning's sake".
+Chiabrera was born in Savona, a small coastal town near Genoa, into a family of patrician descent.
+As he states in a pleasant fragment of autobiography prefixed to his works, where, like Julius Caesar, he speaks of himself in the third person, he was a posthumous child; he went to Rome at the age of nine, under the care of his uncle Giovanni.
+There he read with a private tutor, suffered severely from two fevers in succession, and was sent at last, for the sake of society, to the Roman College, where he remained till his 20th year, studying philosophy, as he says, "rather for occupation than for learning's sake".

 Losing his uncle about this time, Chiabrera returned to Savona, "again to see his own and be seen by them."
-A little while later he returned to Rome and entered the household of a cardinal, where he remained for several years, frequenting the society of Paulus Manutius and of Sperone Speroni, the dramatist and critic of Tasso, and attending the lectures and hearing the conversation of Muretus.
-His revenge of an insult offered him obliged him to betake himself once more to Savona, where, to amuse himself, he read poetry, and particularly Greek.
+A little while later he returned to Rome and entered the household of Cardinal Cornaro, where he remained for several years, frequenting the society of Paulus Manutius and of Sperone Speroni, the dramatist and critic of Tasso, and attending the lectures and hearing the conversation of Muretus.
+After being involved in a duel, he left Rome and returned to his native Savona, where he spent the next decade pursuing his literary studies.

+Literary fame

+Although Chiabrera wrote in almost every literary genre of his day, his most important contribution was in the field of lyric poetry.
 Poets of his choice were Pindar and Anacreon.
-These he studied until it became his ambition to reproduce in his own tongue their rhythms and structures and to enrich his country with a new form of verse, and "like his country-man, Columbus, to find a new world or drown."
-His reputation was made at once; but he seldom quit Savona, though often invited to do so, saving for journeys of pleasure, in which he greatly delighted, and for occasional visits to the courts of princes where he was often summoned for his verse's sake and in his capacity as a dramatist.
-At the age of 50 he took a wife, Lelia Pavese, by whom he had no children.
+These he studied until it became his ambition to reproduce in his own tongue their rhythms and structures and to enrich his country with a new form of verse.
+After publishing several collections of lyric verse (two books of Canzonette in 1591, Scherzi e canzonette morali and Maniere de’ versi toscani in 1599), he was hailed as the creator of a new lyric style, and his fame spread throughout Italy.
+He passed his later years in Florence (1595–1633) and Savona, enjoying the patronage of the Grand Dukes of Tuscany, Duke Charles Emmanuel I of Savoy, Duke Vincenzo Gonzaga, and Pope Urban VIII.

+Later life

+At the age of 50, Chiabrera married Lelia Pavese, by whom he had no children.
 After a simple, blameless life, in which he produced a vast quantity of verse — epic, tragic, pastoral, lyrical and satirical — he died in Savona on 14 October 1638.
 An elegant Latin epitaph was written for him by Pope Urban VIII, but his tombstone bears two quaint Italian hexameters of his own, warning the gazer from the poet's example not to prefer Parnassus to Calvary.